AshOlogn/ash-language-interpreter/README.md

 This is an interpreter written in C++ for a toy language (named Ash) that I've invented to better acquaint myself with programming language design, interpreter design, and the C++ language (especially templates and OOP).

 ## Features
-At a high level, this language is statically-typed and supports all the basic features of a procedural language:
+At a high level, this language is statically-typed, statically-scoped, and supports all the basic features of a procedural language:

 ### Primitive Types
-The primitive types supported are int32, int64, uint32, uint64, char, bool, and string.
+The primitive types supported are int32, int64, uint32, uint64, char, double, bool, and string.
 The C++ interpreter implements the numeric types using the <cstdint> header.

 ### Operations
 The Ash language supports all basic arithmetic and bitwise operations on the numerical types, logical operations on the boolean type, and even arithmetic operations on strings and arrays.
 The arithmetic and logical operations follow C++ precedence rules, which can be found [here](http://en.cppreference.com/w/cpp/language/operator_precedence).